 · DRAM for memory

 Once completed, these chips go into a wide range of devices such as computers, mobile phones, televisions, laptops, drones, military equipment, and automobiles.

 Chip manufacturers face a variety of challenges when designing and operating a semiconductor cleanroom.
 Extremely detailed processes and controlled environments are essential to produce wafers.
 When one speck of dust can destroy the functionality of a chip, the only way to avoid contamination is to control the environment.

-Contamination is a huge source of production issues when it comes to product failure.
-Human workers are most often the main source of contamination when operating a semiconductor fab.
+Knowing this, facilities lean towards a higher classification to reduce risk of production issues and product failure.
+One of the main sources of contamination is human workers inside the semiconductor fab.
 Workers can create unwanted ESD (electrostatic discharge) that can destroy delicate electronic circuits.
 Other potential contamination occurrences are:

 · Glitch in power